 Do you have a keyword strategy in place?

-Not only keyword research helps you with more search traffic but using the right keywords with proper intent can help you reduce bounce rate and increase overall conversions of your website.
+Not only keyword research helps you with more search traffic but using the right keywords with proper intent can help you reduce bounces and increase overall conversions of your website.

 Have a look at the following illustration to better understand the keyword intent.